John-Kingham/science-quiz/README.md

 - #fff (white) is used for text
 - #333 (dark grey) is for shadows

-The game also uses three contrasting colours to provide feedback to the user; for example, when the user answers a questions correctly or incorrectly.
+The game also uses three contrasting colours to provide feedback to the user; for example, when the user answers a question correctly or incorrectly.

 - #00a887 (a shade of green)
 - #0080f9 (a shade of blue)